Ayushman99784/ayushmanbisht.github.io/README.md

 Hi, I'm Ayushman Bisht, a highschooler interested in applications of Artificial Intelligence in the field of Medicine and Biology!

-here is my email: ayushmanbisht600@gmail.com in order to contact me
+Here is my email: ayushmanbisht600@gmail.com in order to contact me